Skip to main content

 FieldDescription

-Target durationTime limit for resolution — choose from presets or set a custom duration in days, hours, and minutes
+Target durationTime limit for the metric — choose from presets or set a custom duration in days, hours, and minutes

 Calendar typeWhether to track against calendar time (24/7) or business hours